Edw590/F1DP/README.md

 # Fallout1DOSPatcher
 A patcher for the MS-DOS version of Fallout 1 including Crafty's sFall1 patches and maybe more

 Hi everyone.
-I've decided to attempt to port all patches made to the Windows version of Fallout 1 to the MS-DOS one (the Windows pathes are DLL mods, and DOS doesn't know what a DLL is, so the patches are not used when playing with the DOS EXE).
-This way, those who need to play with the DOS version for whatever reason can enjoy the patches that the Windows version players can.
+I've decided to attempt to port all patches made to the Windows version of Fallout 1 to the MS-DOS one (some Windows patches are DLL mods, and DOS doesn't know what a DLL is, so the patches are not used when playing with the DOS EXE).
+This way, those who need to play with the DOS version like me for whatever reason can enjoy the patches that the Windows version players can.

 **NOTE:** You need to have dos32a.exe in the Fallout directory instead of dos4gw.exe.
 This is one of the patches, and that other program (DOS/32) corrects an issue with one of the patches (aside from being faster).
 Download it here: https://sourceforge.net/projects/dos32a.